Victims’ Voices: Holocaust Memorabilia Tells an Unforgettable Story

 WEIMAR, Germany, April 9 — With a solemn and highly emotional gathering at the site of the former Buchenwald concentration camp, Germany today began a month of ceremonies to remember the victims of the Nazi horror.

-6 million did not die in the gas chambers
+Continue reading6 million did not die in the gas chambers

 Philip Bialowitz still remembers the ear-piercing shrieks.
 “I could hear the screams of those in the gas chamber,” says Bialowitz, his voice rising as he remembers the horror of it all.
 “It was like thunder.”

-The River that Runs Red with the Ashes of Jews
+The river that runs red with the ashes of Jews

 A town relives memories of the Holocaust